SCRT-HQ/VaporShell/docs/glossary/New-VSServiceCatalogPortfolioProductAssociation.md

----
-layout: glossary
-title: New-VSServiceCatalogPortfolioProductAssociation
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSServiceCatalogPortfolioProductAssociation

 ## SYNOPSIS
-Adds an AWS::ServiceCatalog::PortfolioProductAssociation resource to the template
+Adds an AWS::ServiceCatalog::PortfolioProductAssociation resource to the template.
+Associates the specified product with the specified portfolio.

 ## SYNTAX